Argetlami/sssf-project/README.md

 ### Features

 - Real time messaging powered by [socket.io](https://socket.io/)
-- A persistent [MongoDB](https://www.mongodb.com/) database with [Mongoose](https://mongoosejs.com/) connections and schemas
+- A persistent [MongoDB](https://www.mongodb.com/) database with overly complicated [Mongoose](https://mongoosejs.com/) connections and schemas
-- a [GraphQL](https://graphql.org/) API and schemas for the front-end connectivity to the database
+- an overdone [GraphQL](https://graphql.org/) API and schemas for the front-end connectivity to the database, can also be used separately as an API
 - Basic [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) and [Helmet](https://helmetjs.github.io/) security implementations
+- Adaptive and responsive, yet simple [Bootstrap](https://getbootstrap.com/) front-end

 ### Missing features and current set of problems